lukecoopz/TrademeSandboxTests/README.md

 Ensure npm version is the same (9.7.2)

 If you want to test more browsers you can change that in the playwright.config.ts (currently it is defaulted to only test in Chromium).

+TODO:
+- add video record of tests
+- improve selecting of elements on page